Calibrated Multimodal Representation Learning with Missing Modalities: Experiments

 \textbf{Compensating for the anchor shift (R2).} We measure the anchor shift before and after calibration to validate its effectiveness.
 Figures \ref{fig:mse} and \ref{fig:anchor} illustrate that \ding{172} \textit{our method can effectively reconstruct the original representations} and \ding{173} \textit{the anchor shift is mitigated as expected}.
 This indicates that our method, even with a simple generative model, is capable of learning multimodal connections at the representation level.
 Without introducing any new information, the incomplete alignment can be approximated to the complete one via the mitigated anchor shift.

 \textbf{Approaching to the \textit{``ideal''} anchor (R2).} We conduct experiments where the model was trained on a dataset with synthetic complete modalities to mimic the complete-modality scenario.
 Figure \ref{fig:ideal_comparison} shows the comparison of the variant without calibration and the one with complete modalities on the MSR-VTT.
 Compared to the original performance, training on complete modalities can best maintain the alignment, achieving results around or above the red line.
 CalMRL outperforms the missing-modality variant in most cases and even the ``ideal'' (complete-modality training) in the VATEX dataset.
+We attribute it to the mitigation of the inherent noise in the full datasets.
+In contrast, imposing learning on un-match examples leads to certain negative effects.

 \textbf{Training stability (R3).} We plot the curves of the training loss $\mathcal{L}_{\text{rep}}$ for different models in Figure \ref{fig:loss}.
 VAST, GRAM, and TRIANGLE all utilize text-anchored contrastive learning, which leads to relatively larger losses, while CalMRL follows PMRL, optimizing with smaller ones.
 Overall, we can observe that the loss curve of CalMRL is more stable and exhibits a steadier decreasing trend compared to the others.
 Despite employing bi-step learning for missing modalities, CalMRL is capable of managing the training and achieving convergence.